Phoenix Astrophotography Workshop

 -Food and snacks.

-This workshop will be held in a pre-selected location inside the Lost Dutchman State Park.
+This workshop will be held in a pre-selected location near Lost Dutchman State Park.
 A location like this one yields the most stunning photographs, and sets the backdrop for a truly dramatic composition.
 Participants will receive a detailed itinerary upon registration.
 We will meet at 10pm and go over the necessary equipment, as well as the camera settings needed for night photography.
 We will spend 4 to 5 hours hours working with different techniques such as milkyway compositions, light painting, star trails, and much much more!
 The workshop will conclude as soon as we have covered our topics.

 I welcome all skill levels to my workshops.
 Please keep in mind that this is not a photography 101 course, so all participants should have working knowledge how to navigate their camera menus and a basic understanding shooting in Manual mode.
 I keep my group sizes small so I can attend to each individuals needs throughout the workshop and rarely bring out my camera.
 If you are worried about not receiving enough direction or you have never shot the night sky before, please consider taking a Private 1-on-1 Workshop.
 As far as physically difficulty is concerned, there is ~2 miles of hiking on flat terrain involved throughout the night.
 We will not be close to our cars so be prepared to hike on desert terrain with your camera bag, tripod, and camping chair.
 Please bring enough water with you as well!